 - Go through the detailed SSC CHSL Syllabus.

-- Having a clear concept on the various topics in the SSC CHSL Exam
+- Having a clear concept of the various topics in the CHSL Exam.

 - Tier I (Computer Based Exam)